jbk2/battleship/README.md

 ### Todos:

 - if hit > if ship sunk must callback to UI to mark ship as sunk (outline or color change)

-- Add the UI for the game
-- Add fleet UI element
+- write functions to update fleet display elements
 - Add randomise fleet position
 - caputre match game scores